-One day, my daughter was playing with cartons and she carried a carton on her head.
-I asked her, what she was doing?
+One day, my daughter was playing with cartons and she carried one on her head.
+I asked her what she was doing.
 And she answered that she did that to sit and think.
-And then, I thought, if an artist wants to develop himself creatively, keep up with modernity all while maintaining a basis of national culture, what he really needs is a silent space to contemplate.
+And then I thought, if an artist wants to develop himself creatively, keep up with modernity all while maintaining a basis of national culture, what he really needs is a silent space to contemplate.

 This is when I got drawn to the motif of putting a carton over your head as it creates this room for one to reflect.

 The characters are often in office attire because they represent modern people in industrial society.
-In a way, they are all looking for the ways to develop their own creativity and keep abreast with the times but they still have to retain their connection to national culture.
+In a way, they are all looking for ways to develop their creativity and keep abreast with the times, but they still have to retain their connection to national culture.

-Why did this motif continue to persist in your later works?
+Why does this motif continue to persist in your later works?

-Because I like the concept of this series and they are well-loved by the art community.
+Because I like the concept of this series and it is well-loved by the art community.

 From carton blocks to Tetris blocks, your characters have varied a bit while the motif remains similar.
 How would you describe the evolution of the box-head characters?

-I think that life is always changing and my characters are the same.
-When an artist finds a direction to develop his career, his ideas will be influenced by many factors around him.
+I think that life is always changing but my characters remain the same.
+When an artist finds a direction to develop his career, his ideas will be influenced by the factors around him.
 The Tetris rendition struck me when I was playing Tetris.
-It resonated with me as an artist because you don’t know what would happen but you must still try to control everything so they fall in place in the right direction.
+It resonated with me as an artist because you don’t know what would happen, but you must still try to control everything so that they fall in place in the right direction.

 How much of yourself do you see in the box-head characters and did they parallel your own exploration of identity?